Tinyblargon/proxmox-go-sdk/README.md

 Proxmox API in golang.
 For /api2/json.
 Work in progress.

+**Note: Until an official release is made, the SDK is considered to be in a state of constant development.
+As such, backward compatibility is not guaranteed.**

 Starting with Proxmox 5.2 you can use cloud-init options.

+## Contributing

+Want to help with the project please refer to our [style-guide](docs/style-guide/style-guide.md).

 ## Build